bhawanishiv/projectlata-dev/readme.md

 # Project LATA - Dev
-Progrms library for end devices to communicate with Project LATA server.
+Library for **End devices** to communicate with Project LATA server.
 Programs are  available for Wi-Fi module and any embedded base device.

 ## Example